 Reports give you a behind the scenes look at how the area you are working on is assembled.
 There are different types of reports that can be generated to meet your needs.

 All reports can be exported by clicking the "Export Doc" button at the bottom bar of the report page.
-Depending on the report it’s either .DOC or .XLSX.
-Files attached will be downloaded into a .ZIP file.
+Depending on the report it’s either in a .DOC or .XLSX format.
+Files attached to notecards that are in reports will be downloaded into a .ZIP file.

 Refresh Reports if you change anything inside the working area so it can stay up to date in real time.